Outfluencer/Minecraft-XDP-eBPF/README.md

 Minecraft-XDP-eBPF
 ==========
-This is the first free and public available Minecraft XDP Filter
+This is the first free and public available Minecraft XDP Filter written in pure c.

 Currently the filter is only available for ipv4.